evanrobertson/FootyCast/README.md

+# This repository is archived as of 2023.
+The streams and accounts this project were using are no longer available, and when still available had introduced DRM.

 ## What is FootyCast

 FootyCast allows you to use your streaming account (Paid or Free) to watch matches either on device or on external devices using AirPlay or Google Cast.